hortonworks/cloudbreak/docs/azure_cb_ui.md

 After the `create and start cluster` button is pushed Cloudbreak will start to create resources on your AZURE account.
 Cloudbreak uses *ARM template* to create the resources - you can check out the resources created by Cloudbreak on the [ARM Portal](https://portal.azure.com) on the 'Resource groups' page.

-**Important!** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the ARM first.
+>**Important** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the ARM first.

 **Advanced options**